 On the previous page are a couple of kriya oaths with dangers they entail.
 Now we should take a look at what comes along with kriya oaths, such as offering your wife to the guru.

 There is much more to consider too, if the issue of offering your wife is not enough, including as lifestyles out of step with the times.
-In short: Kriya oaths come with sets of instructions that ensnare or regulate lives, and not too well.
+In short: Kriya oaths come with sets of instructions that ensnare or regulate lives.

-We can study to prepare ourselves by a worst case scenario of being unlawfully bound by oaths against some Human Rights in contrast to living fairly well.
+We can study to prepare ourselves by a "worst case" scenario of being unlawfully bound by oaths against some Human Rights in contrast to living fairly.
 It is often well to consider and act beforehand so that the worst does not happen, or if it happens, so that the damages are lessened by some modest strategies or stratagems to implement "just in case", as we say.

 No swearing and great changes of lifestyle may be needed for ◦learning TM, the best all-round meditation method in many comparative research studies.
 Compare:

 In the last years, much more laudable research of this sort has surfaced.
 It confirms and enlarges on previous studies.
 You are referred to the links above.

 One thing is how a good meditation method works in itself.
 Another thing is how fairly and fitly it is propagated.
 A third thing is what comes along with it: It could be restrictions, oaths, and insane cultishness among other things on the one hand, and help, blessings and great freedom on the other.
 Which will it be.
 Study the signs -

 Ideally, cultishness is not favoured around Transcendental Meditation - it was made to help downtrodden people first of all.
 That settled basis goes against exploiting naive people.
 [Basis]